-To prevent an essential oil from coming into contact with the mucous membrane, some consumers prefer to put the essential oil in capsules.
-For example, if someone is trying to get rid of an infection with oregano essential oil, that person can put two to three drops into a capsule and swallow the capsule.
+To prevent an essential oil from coming into contact with the mucous membrane, some consumers put the essential oil in capsules.
+For example, if someone is trying to get rid of an infection, that person can put two to three drops of essential oil into a capsule and swallow the capsule.

 3. Combine with a carrier oil

 Consumers might wonder if they should just mix their essential oils with other oils, rather than a liquid like tea or water.
 One might argue that having two drops of lavender essential oil in hot water is the same as drinking a cup of lavender tea.